 It's my 25th birthday today.
 It's an exciting one, and also a bit of a weird one if I'm being honest.
 Of course I feel the same that I did yesterday.
 That's always the case.
 But in the context of status games and societal mental models for success, something about this particular number feels different.

 You can only use age as a benchmark for success for so long.
 And on the whole, that's a really good thing.
 I always thought that leaning on youth as part of the success equation wasn't the healthiest thing in the world.
 By definition, you can't hold onto it forever.
-I'm being a bit dramatic of course, but if "Forbes 30 under 30" is any indication of how others feel, then I'm not the only one.
+I'm being a bit dramatic of course, but if "Forbes 30 under 30" is any indication of societal views, then I'm not the only one.

 The reality is that we get older and we figure it out along the way.
-Grow and spend time doing things you enjoy.
-Let the rest just be noise, because it is.
+Grow and spend time doing things that give you energy.
+The rest is just noise.

 But enough rambling for now.
 Each year I go through my notes and journal entries and pick out the things that I resonate with most strongly.
 These are the ideas that shape where I'm at today.
 Let's get into it.

 - Time moves fast.
 Mindfulness is the antidote.

 - How you spend your time is who you are.

 - Both bad and good things happen in waves.

 - If you don't have systems, your environment determines your actions.